UniqueNetwork/unique_docs/docs/concepts/polkadot.md

 Kusama is a network built as a risk-taking, fast-moving ‘canary in the coal mine’ for its cousin Polkadot.

 **Fast Iteration**
 Move fast and ship your product.
-Kusama’s risk-taking and nimble mentality allows developers to move swiftly through the governance and upgrade process, enabling rapid development and growth.
+Kusama’s risk-taking and nimble mentality allow developers to move swiftly through the governance and upgrade process, enabling rapid development and growth.

 **Low Economic Barriers**